Skip to content

 100% 29 (longest request)

-Since the actual execution content of tasks is determined by the scripts being called, if tasks are taking too long to execute, check the code for the following issues:
+Since the actual execution content of a task is determined by the script being called, if you encounter long task execution times, you can check if the code has the following issues:

 4.1 Excessive print(...)

-For debugging convenience, someone might directly print data from databases or API responses using print(...) in the script.
+For debugging convenience, some might output all data from the DB or API responses directly via print(...) in the script.

-Because DataFlux Func automatically logs the print(...) output during task execution, such operations can cause significant performance degradation.
+Since DataFlux Func automatically records the print(...) output of task execution, such operations can cause significant performance degradation.

 4.2 Slow External System Response

-When querying external databases or calling API interfaces (including executing DQL queries) in the script, if there is network latency or the target system simply responds slowly, this can also lead to longer task execution times.
+When querying external databases or calling API interfaces (including executing DQL queries, etc.) within a script, encountering network lag or simply slow response from the other system can also lead to long task execution times.

-This issue is unrelated to DataFlux Func and requires contacting the responsible parties for those external systems to improve response speed.
+This is largely unrelated to DataFlux Func.
+You should contact the responsible parties for these external systems to improve response speed.

-Here is a simple example code snippet to measure processing time:
+Here is a simple example code to test processing time:

 Python